rutgers/Intelligent-Sensor-Networks/Week 2/README.md

 ### 1. Our Web App Starter

-To simplify development for future workshops, we have made a webapp starter available for your use.
+To simplify development for future workshops, we have made a webapp starter available for your use available [here](https://github.com/rutgers/Intelligent-Sensor-Networks/tree/master/Webapp-Base).
 This includes an Express server with most of the basic middleware included to get started quickly with a web application.
 The folder structure looks like this:

 ```
 client/                 # All our front end code goes here